 - The ACET caused some confusion, as it blurred the lines between a self-assessment tool and an examination tool.

 Based on this information, InTREx-CU is not a wholesale replacement of ACET.
 ACET is the combination of the CAT self-assessment tool and an examination program, whereas InTREx-CU will be solely an examination tool.
 This distinction sets the examination apart from a self-assessment, which helps ensure all parties can conduct a thorough, independent review of controls.
-While examiner attention is being transitioned from the ACET to InTREx-CU, this does not indicate a transition away from credit unions completing the CAT as part of their self-assessment process.
+While examiner attention is being reprioritized from the ACET to InTREx-CU, the NCUA's 2021 Supervisory Priorities indicate they will continue to support the ACET as a self-assessment resource, helping credit unions continue to assess their cybersecurity risk and maturity outside of the NCUA's examination process.

 What other terms should I know related to the examination changes?